AlisiaReveli/device-browser-notifications-nestjs/README.md

 These are some notes, where I've been studying browser and device notifications.

- Sns Client is a good usage for email dhe device notifications.
+ Sns Client is a good usage for email and device notifications.

  Web push is a library used for browser notifications.